brainsum/drupal8-startertheme/README.md

 * **stylelint-no-browser-hacks** _Stylelint plugin_ has been removed because it
-  has incompatibility issue with Sass variables (originally its developed for vanilla CSS, Sass linting only with plugin).
+  has incompatibility issue with Sass variables (originally its developed for vanilla CSS, Sass linting is provided only by a plugin).

 * **no-unknown-animations** _Stylelint rule_ has been removed because it's not support Sass `@mixin`, `@import` rules (they must be same file and same level).